yottalabsai/verl/docs/start/multinode.rst

    python3 gsm8k.py --local_dir ~/data/gsm8k

-Step 3: Submit job to skypilot
+Step 3: Submit a job with SkyPilot
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 1. Create a ``verl-cluster.yml`` with the following content: